kmeans27/habit_tracker/README.md

 1. Install python 3.10
 2. Install the questionary library for the easy to use command line interface (CLI)
-3. Go to the repository
+3. Go to the repository and open a command promt
 4. open .\main.py